elastic/examples/Security_Analytics/ssh_analysis/README.md

 #### 2. Ingest data into Elasticsearch using Logstash

-* Execute the following command to load sample logs into Elasticsearch.
+* Execute the following command to load sample logs into Elasticsearch in a separate terminal.
 [Note: It takes a few minutes to ingest the entire file (114,147 documents) into Elasticsearch]

 ```shell
 cat ssh.cef | nc localhost 5000